luebken/container-patterns/README.md

 The goal is to find and describe general applicable patterns for building these kind applications.
 The patterns should be container runtime agnostic but with concrete examples.

+We currently assume that using several containers is a good idea.
+The reasons for this are manifold and won't be discussed in detail.
+Here just a couple of reasons: “Independent releasable”, “Reuse of domain / infrastructure components”, “Separate processing types”, “Different loads”, “POCs isolation”, “Use different languages / versions / libraries”, “Enforce architectural boundaries”, “Crash isolation” or simply “Different teams”.

 ### State

 The current version is a discussion starter mainly taken from various feedback from the talks [@luebken](https://github.com/luebken) and [@denderello](https://github.com/denderello) have given.
 The latest version of the talk is from [QCon London (March 2016)](http://www.slideshare.net/luebken/container-patterns).
 For the current state of this document please refer it's	Github [issues](https://github.com/luebken/container-patterns/issues).